LTDT-alk/something-new/README.md

  - The use of Canvas and openGl API (including libraries)

 ## progress
- - game && intereactive software development
+ - game && interactive software development
- - other coding lanaguage other than javascript,HTML 5, CSS
+ - other coding lanaguage other than javascript,HTML 5,&& CSS

-## fies / foldiers
+## files / folders
  Storage
  - contain old projects

- main.js, index.html, && styles.css (outside files)
+ main.js, index.html, && styles.css (other outside files)
  - contain working projects